What is Your Style?

 Create a style board

 Personally, I loved doing this.
 It didn’t leave room for a lot of impulse purchases.
-My purchases were made with purpose.
+As a result, my purchases were made with purpose.
 In doing this I found that I added a lot of classic, versatile pieces to my wardrobe.
-Things that won’t be out of style next season and are more of an investment.
+The end result is that my clothes won’t be out of style next season and they are more of an investment.
 It’s kinda like sticking to the grocery list.